-General Motors has been at the center of one of the nation’s largest controversies over clean emissions-cars.
+General Motors has been at the center of one of the nation’s largest controversies over clean-emissions cars.
 In 1996 the company introduced the EV-1 electric car in California and Arizona.
 Hundreds of the electric cars were soon on the road.
 Then they all disappeared.
 The mystery behind their disappearance is the subject of the documentary “Who Killed the Electric Car?”
-We’re joined by the film’s director Chris Paine, and Chelsea Sexton, a former GM employee who worked on the EV-1 electric car. [rush transcript included]
+We’re joined by the film’s director, Chris Paine, and Chelsea Sexton, a former GM employee who worked on the EV-1 electric car. [includes rush transcript]

 JUAN GONZALEZ: In the San Francisco Bay Area, environmentalists are planning to hold a clean car rally on Saturday as part of the Step It Up day of action.
-The rally will feature plug-in hybrid cars, biodiesel conversion, solar buses, and electric cars.
+The rally will feature plug-in hybrid cars, biodiesel conversion, solar buses and electric cars.
 A clean car caravan is scheduled to travel to the General Motors dealership in Marin.
-Activists plan to call on GM to plug in hybrids not hummers.
+Activists plan to call on GM to plug in hybrids, not Hummers.
 It won’t be the first time protests have occurred outside a GM dealership in California.
-General motors has been at the center of one of the nation’s largest controversies over clean emissions cars.
+General Motors has been at the center of one of the nation’s largest controversies over clean-emission cars.

-AMY GOODMAN: In 1996 the company introduced the EV-1 electric car in California and Arizona.
-Hundreds of the electric cars were soon on the road, then they all disappeared.
-The mystery behind their disappearance is the subject of a documentary Who Killed the Electric Car.
-In a moment the film’s Director, Chris Paine and former General Motors employee and now whistleblower, Chelsea Sexton will join us, but first lets play an excerpt of the film.
+AMY GOODMAN: In 1996, the company introduced the EV-1 electric car in California and Arizona.
+Hundreds of the electric cars were soon on the road.
+Then they all disappeared.
+The mystery behind their disappearance is the subject of the documentary Who Killed the Electric Car?
+In a moment, the film’s director, Chris Paine, and a former General Motors employee, now whistleblower, Chelsea Sexton, will join us.
+But first let’s play an excerpt of the film.

 GREG HANSSEN: It was the crest of a wave that we thought was coming in.
 It was the new thing that was going to change the way everybody travels.